Poison Pen (1939 film): Plot

 Rider preaches a sermon in which he expresses his disgust with his congregation for having driven Connie to suicide without a shred of evidence against her.
 Most, however, believe privately that Connie's death was an admission of guilt and feel relief that the ordeal is over.
 But letters are soon arriving again and the police become involved, keeping watch on local letterboxes in an attempt to catch the culprit.
-David now starts to receive letters detailing Ann's alleged infidelity, and unstable villager Sam Hurrin (Robert Newton) is targeted with information that his wife Sucal (Belle Chrystall) is dallying behind his back with local shopkeeper Len Griffin (Edward Chapman).
+David now starts to receive letters detailing Ann's alleged infidelity, and unstable villager Sam Hurrin is targeted with information that his wife Sucal is dallying behind his back with local shopkeeper Len Griffin.
 After drinking himself into a rage, Hurrin goes out to confront Griffin and shoots him fatally.

 The police now begin a round-the-clock surveillance of all letterboxes in the village, the collected letters are analysed and everyone who has been recorded as posting a letter is required to provide the address on the envelope.
 A handwriting expert is also brought in.
 The investigations lead in a surprising direction, towards Mary, the vicar's sister and a respected community member who has managed to hide a severely disturbed mind behind a mask of caring efficiency.
 Realising that the net is finally closing in, the perpetrator descends into a destructive mental frenzy before fatally jumping from a cliff above a local quarry.